PostHog/posthog.com/contents/tutorials/group-page-machine-flags.md

 ### Custom user value

-PostHog does not enforce what it means to be a "user."
-A user can be a service, machine, device, or application and we can use feature flags to work with them this way.
-You do this entirely on the backend.
+A user for PostHog is just a distinct ID string connected to events.
+Although on the frontend, it is generated and connected to a real user's sessions, on the backend, it could mean anything.
+This includes service, machine, device, or application and we can use feature flags to work with them this way.

 To do this, start by capturing an event with the entity ID (like server ID).